niclindh/UDS-WordPress-Child-Theme/README.md

 ALT tags are also of great importance for SEO and for assistive technologies.
 ASU Accessibility has a good [overview of the importance of ALT tags][alt] at https://accessibility.asu.edu/articles/images.

+You can also help your future self and your colleagues by inputting good descriptions for images.
+The descriptions are searchable but not shown on the front end of the site.

 Featured images are used by the card display system, so each page, each press release and each event **must** have a featured image.
 The featured image is also used for Facebook and Twitter shares.

 Featured images are 1280 by 720 pixels.
 Export as 80% quality from Photoshop.